Departments

 Department Overview

-Navigate to Departments from the main menu to view your organizational structure.
+Navigate to Organization > Departments from the sidebar to view your organizational structure.

 Department List View